rghvv/COVID-Q-A/README.md

 # COVID19NLP
-Generate answer summaries from user queries.
+Generate answer summaries from user queries about COVID-19.

 ## Setup:
 Download the indexed Lucene file (5 GB), unzip, rename to 'lucene_index/' and place it in same directory as scripts